ShivamBhosale/100DaysOfCode_V2/README.md

 <hr>

 ## Day 44 - SVM Cancer Prediction
-I implemented SVM model on the cancer dataset to predict the type of cancer.
+I implemented the SVM model on the cancer dataset to predict the type of cancer.